I Chose to study at Morley as, being a South Londoner, it was my local college. ...more

 This badge shows that the course provider you are looking at has scored on average 4 or more out of 5 stars from at least 30 other users who have taken the time to post a review on Hotcourses

 Ideally, students should have completed our Beginners Digital SLR Photography course or have equivalent experience.
 This is an intermediate course and we assume that you have already gained a basic understanding of the use of exposure, apertures and shutter speeds, depth of field, lenses, and composition.
 Please note all students will need to bring their own digital SLR camera.
-You will be using software to edit and manipulate images, therefore, students are expected to be confident in using a computer for tasks such as saving, managing files, browsing the internet etc. As part of the course you will be asked to read tutorials, take notes and discuss related topics, therefore, all students must be able to speak, read and write in English.
+You will be using software to edit and manipulate images, therefore, students are expected to be confident in using a computer for tasks such as saving, managing files, browsing the internet etc. Students may benefit from enrolling on our ‘Getting to Know Your Mac' course.
+This short course can be taken alongside with any of our digital design, film and photography courses and will help you to gain the confidence you need when working with digital tools.
+As part of the course you will be asked to read tutorials, take notes and discuss related topics, therefore, all students must be able to speak, read and write in English.

 London, SE1 7HT